Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Google Cloud: Google Engine

 Unlike Azure vs AWS, Google Cloud doesn’t prioritize the versatility of computing services.
 Its main center of operations is the Compute Engine.
-It’s a multifunctional service that handles billing, instances, allows VM customization, manages data storage, and performs many other tasks.
+It’s a multifunctional service that handles billing and instances, allows VM customization, manages data storage, and performs many other tasks.

 For big corporations, using Google Engine alone can be limiting, but there’s a positive side – you don’t need to spend time reconfiguring and integrating many services within your infrastructure.